-Detroit native Tyehimba Jess’ first book of poetry, leadbelly, was a winner of the 2004 National Poetry Series.
-The Library Journal and Black Issues Book Review both named it one of the “Best Poetry Books of 2005.”
-Jess, a Cave Canem and NYU alumnus, received a 2004 Literature Fellowship from the National Endowment for the Arts, and was a 2004–2005 Winter Fellow at the Provincetown Fine Arts Work Center.
+Jess, a Cave Canem and NYU Alumni, received a 2004 Literature Fellowship from the National Endowment for the Arts, and was a 2004–2005 Winter Fellow at the Provincetown Fine Arts Work Center.
 Jess is also a veteran of the 2000 and 2001 Green Mill Poetry Slam Team, and won a 2000–2001 Illinois Arts Council Fellowship in Poetry, the 2001 Chicago Sun-Times Poetry Award, and a 2006 Whiting Fellowship.
-He exhibited his poetry at the 2011 TEDxNashville Conference.
-Olio, his second collection, is forthcoming from Wave Books in April 2016.
-Jess is an Associate Professor of English at College of Staten Island.
+He presented his poetry at the 2011 TedX Nashville Conference and won a 2016 Lannan Literary Award in Poetry.
+Jess is Poetry and Fiction Editor of African American Review and Professor of English at College of Staten Island.

 Jess' fiction and poetry have appeared in many journals, as well as anthologies such as Angles of Ascent: A Norton Anthology of Contemporary African American Poetry, Beyond The Frontier: African American Poetry for the Twenty-First Century, Role Call: A Generational Anthology of Social and Political Black Literature and Art, Bum Rush the Page: A Def Poetry Jam, Power Lines: Ten Years of Poetry from Chicago's Guild Complex, and Slam: The Art of Performance Poetry.